andreivisan/andreivisan.github.io/_posts/2016-01-19-task-manager-using-node-js-eventemitter-and-eventsource.md

 As you can see in the code above, I created a new `EventSource` that points to an URL on the server.
 At this point the communication between the server and the client is opened.
 When the server will sent a message on the `response` object, the `onmessage` function is triggered and, in our case, we will add the data that we receive the `Finished at` column.

-On the `stopTimer()` function we close the communication with the server.
+On the `stopTimer()` function the communication with the server is closed.

 Now that the UI is done, let's move to the server side, where we will start by creating a custom `EventEmitter` that will send the response to the client.
 For the `EventEmitter` I created a new module called `task-events`.